 - July 21st -- SKOOKUM FLATS -- EASY -- Beautiful cool walk along White River off of HWY 410 to beautiful waterfalls -- This is a shared trail with bikes, FYI.
 One of my favorites!

 - August 18th -- MOUNT ELLINOR -- HARD HARD -- The hardest hike we do!
 Join us for an all day affair climbing Mt.
 Ellinor.
 This hike is rocky and 3300 feet straight UP!
 Plus, mountain goats and other cute trail friends.

-- September 1st -- BERTHA MAY & GRANITE LAKES -- EASY - DETAILS TBA (I'm scouting this hike ASAP!)
+- September 1st -- SEQUALITCHEW CREEK -- EASY EASY - DETAILS TBA (I'm scouting this hike ASAP!

 - September 15th -- PACKWOOD LAKE -- INTERMEDIATE HARD - Very similar terrain to LOWER LENA LAKE -- A gentler grade, but a total of 8 miles.
 A BEAUTIFUL lake, perfect for swimming.

 PRICING: $30 per hike, except SEQUALITCHEW CREEK which is $20.